Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonlinear Processes

 \subsection{Nonlinear Compton Scattering}

-Linear Compton scattering, $e^-+\gamma\to e^-+\gamma$, presented in figure~\ref{fig:compton_feynman} describes the process of one photon colliding with a free or loosely bound electron.
+Linear Compton scattering, $e^- + \gamma_L \to e^- + \gamma_C$, presented in Figure~\ref{fig:compton_feynman} describes the process of one photon colliding with a free or loosely bound electron.
 As a result, energy and momentum are transferred and the photon is scattered, an interaction leading to a change in wavelength of the photon, as well as a change in the electron's kinematic energy.
-The Compton process becomes nonlinear when the electron is interacting with an effective number of $n_*$ photons,\footnote{We talk in terms of $n_*$, because even though we consider a classical field and not distinct photons, the interaction still shows harmonic structure analogous to multiphoton processes and energy and momentum are absorbed in multiples of $\hbar \omega_L$ from the background field.} $e^-+ n_* \gamma \to e^-+\gamma$, to produce one high energy Compton photon.
-The energy that is transferred depends on the photon's scattering angle.
-The Compton edge represents the highest energy that a photon (electron) can have after being scattered, corresponding to the maximum energy transfer scenario where the photon is backscattered~\cite{Abramowicz:2021zja, Fedotov:2022ely, Sarri:2025qng}.
-Thus, in a scattered photon's (electron's) energy spectrum, the Compton edge appears as a sharp cut-off, because transferring energy beyond this edge exceeds what is possible in a Compton scattering energy transfer.
-In nonlinear Compton scattering, multiple Compton edges appear in the photon (electron) spectrum, because the electron can absorb $n_*$ photons before the creation of the Compton photon.
-The $n$th Compton edge then represents the maximum energy transfer for scattering events involving the absorption of $n$ photons before the scattering event.
+The Compton process becomes nonlinear when the interaction of the electron with the coherent background field involves an effective photon number $n_*$ and proceeds via higher harmonic channels, producing one high energy Compton photon, $e^-+ n_C \, \gamma_L \to e^- + \gamma_C$, where $n_C \in \mathbb{N}$ labels the harmonic channel.\footnote{We talk in terms of effective photon number $n_*$, because even though we consider a classical field and not distinct photons, the interaction still shows harmonic structure analogous to multiphoton processes and energy and momentum are absorbed in multiples of $\hbar \omega_L$ from the background field.} The energy that is transferred depends on the photon's scattering angle.
+The Compton edge represents the highest (lowest) energy that a photon (electron) can have after being scattered, corresponding to the maximum energy transfer scenario where the photon is backscattered~\cite{Abramowicz:2021zja, Fedotov:2022ely, Sarri:2025qng}.
+It therefore appears as a sharp cut-off in the scattered photon’s (electron’s) energy spectrum, since transferring energy beyond this edge exceeds what is kinematically possible in Compton scattering.
+In nonlinear Compton scattering, multiple Compton edges appear in the photon (electron) spectrum, reflecting the contribution of higher harmonic channels of the interaction with the background field.
+The $n$th Compton edge then represents the maximum energy transfer for scattering events associated with the $n$th harmonic of the interaction with the coherent background field.